carbonsystems-dev/gitloaf/README.md

 You can use the jsdelivr cdn instead of the github cdn by switching /cdn/ with /cfcdn/ in the url.

 ### OUTDATED README
-Now serviced under Carbon Systems!
+No longer maintained under carbon systems.

 # Warning
 A few 3kh0-Assets games will likely not work due to current issues.
 Please bear with me while I implement fixes to these issues!
 DM or Ping me on discord (Albinus#4220) and tell me the non-working games and share to me a screenshot of the console so I can see the errors!
 Most should work though :)